ashutoshbw/padatika/README.md

 ### Footnotes without a name, with an invalid name, or with a duplicate name do not appear on the rendered web page.
 Is that okay?

 Yes.
 It is designed this way give you a clean result.
 But if you open your browser console, you will get warnings or errors for them to help you detect them.

-## 🙏 Acknowledgement

-I stole the essence of footnote backlinks from Wikipedia.